Bloc/meteor-chat-checkpoints/04-messages-collection.md

 ### The Message Collection

 This is where Meteor [collections](http://docs.meteor.com/#collections) come in.
 Collections act differently depending on their context.
 On the server side, collections act as an interface to our MongoDB backend, making changes to our database in response to calls on the frontend.
-On the client side, a collection is a (generally) a subset of the data from our DB that is updated in real-time.
+On the client side, a collection is (generally) a subset of the data from our DB that is updated in real-time.

 Let's get a better idea of what this means by creating our first collection.
 We'll be putting it in the `collections` directory that we created earlier.